goruck/foodcomputer/README.md

 To write your own version of this skill you need to set up an Amazon applications developer account and an Amazon Web Services account.
 See this excellent [tutorial](https://github.com/alexa/alexa-cookbook/tree/master/handling-responses/dialog-directive-delegate#title) for an example of how to do this and get started writing Alexa skills.
 I used the [Alexa Skills Kit SDK for Node.js](https://www.npmjs.com/package/alexa-sdk) to develop this application.

-I'm using AWS S3 to temporary store images from the PFC's cameras and the plots of PFC variable data over time from Plotly service.
+I'm using AWS S3 to temporarly store images from the PFC's cameras and the plots of PFC variable data over time from Plotly service.
 This is required since the Alexa service needs a URL to an image to be displayed.
 I needed to setup a S3 bucket for this purpose and give the lambda service permission to access it, see [this](http://docs.aws.amazon.com/lambda/latest/dg/with-s3.html) for how to do that.

 # OpenAg Brain
 I've made modifications to the openag_brain source to facilitate integration with Alexa and although some of these changes have been integrated into the official openag_brain repo, to get the latest you should use my "cv" [fork](https://github.com/goruck/openag_brain/tree/cv) of openag_brain.
 See the appendix for the steps required to install OpenAg Brain.